sivertheisholt/CharaTwitch/README.md

 # CharaTwitch

 Welcome to CharaTwitch!
 This project is still in EARLY DEVELOPMENT!
 But you are free to try it out if you wish.
 CharacTwitch is a way to integrate Character AI into your stream.
 By connecting your twitch and Character AI Account you can listen to chat and make your character respond by talking.

+This is more of a demo to see whats possible with LLM (Large Language Model) - If people like it, I might work on a better solution.
+Don't expect a full application without bugs and perfect user experience.
+WILL ONLY WORK IF YOU HAVE REWARDS ENABLED ON YOUR TWITCH CHANNEL!

 ![Imgur](https://i.imgur.com/fwAsbyP.png)